pechuk/documentation-api/Profiles.md

 ###### Parameters

 - `id`: Profile ID.
-- `data`: All of the below fields must be populated within request body:
+- `data`: All of the below fields must be populated within the request body:
-  - `data`: An array containing JSONAPI compliant data objects with following properties:
+  - `data`: An array containing JSONAPI compliant data objects with the following properties:
     - `type`: `"profiles"`,
     - `attributes`: Object containing profile attributes.
 For more details consult the [profile-attributes-table](#profile-attributes).
     - `relationships`: Object containing rule settings that are associated to this profile: